BOOKS OF POETRY

 in the cottonwoods.

-- Bandelier, New Mexico
+- Bandelier, New Mexico / October 1983

-poems Xlibris, 2009 - softcover, 99 pages cover & interior photos: Judith Lauter order from Xlibris: softcover - or ebook Is an anthropology of ghosts possible (or even desirable)?
+Poems Xlibris, 2009 - 99 pages cover & interior photos: Judith Lauter softcover - or ebook Is an anthropology of ghosts possible (or even desirable)?
 What would it be like?
 The Ghosts offers ironic and richly imaginative answers to such questions, taking us to a country both familiar and exotic, disturbing and yet often strangely reassuring.
-The book asks whether ghosts may not be so different from us, nor as removed from the earth and earthly concerns as we would like to think. |
+The poems posit that ghosts may not be so different from us, nor as removed from earthly concerns as we would like to think. |

 Their Origins